KarlFarrugiaIcon/OreillyKatas2023/README.md

 ### Cosmos DB

 CosmosDB is the backbone of the app's data management strategy.
 With its globally distributed, multi-model database service, CosmosDB enables us to seamlessly handle vast amounts of data, provide low-latency access to users worldwide, and ensure high availability and scalability.
 Its support for various data models, including document, key-value, graph, and column-family, offers the flexibility needed to store and query diverse types of data efficiently.
-CosmosDB's built-in global distribution, automatic scaling, and robust consistency options align perfectly with our app's requirements for data resilience, real-time updates, and responsive performance.
-It's the foundational layer that empowers our app to deliver a seamless and data-rich user experience.
+CosmosDB's built-in global distribution, automatic scaling, and robust consistency options align perfectly with the app's requirements for data resilience, real-time updates, and responsive performance.
+It's the foundational layer that empowers the app to deliver a seamless and data-rich user experience.

 [ADR 3 - Cosmos DB and Redis for Global Data Distribution](/Resources/ADRs/ADR03-Data-Distribution.md)